microsoft/Detours/README.md

 * For X86, the output directory is `bin.X86` and the output file is `corehook32.dll`.
 * For X64, the output directory is `bin.X64` and the output file is `corehook32.dll`.
-* For ARM32, the output directory is `bin.ARM` and the output file is `corehook32.dll`.
+* For ARM, the output directory is `bin.ARM` and the output file is `corehook32.dll`.
 * For ARM64, the output directory is `bin.ARM64` and the output file is `corehook64.dll`.

 Copy the desired file for your target architecture to the output directory of the program that uses [CoreHook](https://github.com/unknownv2/CoreHook/).